 3- I do not know what is wrong with the application that you think you need to file again?
 We can just UPDATE the POA for free as it does not require any new monies.
 The only thing that would possibly cause an added charge is the addition of a second inventor which I was never informed of until I noticed a document with two names on it and I acted to find out what was your intention with that as you had not informed me about this verbally or electronically.
 4- I am attaching a POA for your signature again so that we can have it on file at the PTO for yourself at least and keep the present application active".

 Notice the capitalized words in Phillip Vales last email?
-Now everyone knows that Capitalized words in correspondence means yelling.
+Most internet users probably know that capitalized words in correspondence means yelling.
 That is extremely unprofessional behavior by Phillip.
 Extremely unprofessional.
 However Phillip is a lawyer.
 So perhaps lashing out at a client is normal for him.

 Update: On 1-31-16 I was considering contacting Phillip Vales and letting him continue with the patent.
 Over a year has passed since I hired him, and the patent was submitted in August 2015, so the wheels were well in motion.
 However I changed my mind.
 And here's why.
 First, I really have no confidence in him.
 Zero.
 His tone of talking down to me in the last email, including smart remarks and shouting, is totally unacceptable.
 And blatantly unprofessional.
 And second, 2 years have passed and he Phillip never picked up a phone to call me.
 That says everything I need to know about him.